“Excuse me,” the woman behind me said in an accusatory fashion.

-Conceivably, my approach to the matter came because of my reflection that it was soon going to be Yom Kippur.
-Yom Kippur is the Day of Atonement or forgiveness.
+Conceivably, my approach to the matter came because of my reflection that it was soon going to be Yom Kippur, the Day of Atonement or forgiveness.
 It is a day where the Jewish people pray that our slate of sins be wiped clear.
-We ask G‑d if we can start anew, and promise to do better in the year ahead.
+We ask G‑d if we can start anew and promise to do better in the year ahead.

-One thing that G‑d can not fix during Yom Kippur is the hurt we cause others.
+One thing that G‑d cannot fix during Yom Kippur is the hurt we cause others.
 For that, we have to apologize to them.
-Today was as good a time as ever to start, I thought.
+Today was as good a time as any to start.

 “I’m so sorry you felt that way,” I said, in a voice I imagined could make a rock become smooth.